Deep-Magic/keras-retinanet/README.md

 ### TRAINING ON BAGS DATASET IMAGES:

-Refer `keras_retinanet/preprocessing/create_csv_dataset` for instructions on how to convert custom dataset to train.
+Refer `keras_retinanet/preprocessing/create_csv_dataset` or look into keras-retinanet ([https://github.com/fizyr/keras-retinanet](https://github.com/fizyr/keras-retinanet)) for instructions on how to convert custom dataset to train.